-23. In 1974, the expansion rate for NATO country exports to all Communist countries was much slower than in 1973 but close to that registered in 1972, amounting to 31.3% compared to 59.7% in 1973.
-The growth in exports to East European countries, however, reached 41%, only six percentage points below the 1973 level, while exports to the Soviet Union increased by only 12.7% as against 61% in 1973.
-Similarly, the growth rate in exports to China registered a sharp drop, falling from 129% in 1973 to 29% in 1974(2).
+countries, however, reached 41%, only six percentage points below the 1973 level, while exports to the Soviet Union increased by only 12.7% as against 61% in 1973.
+Similarly, the growth rate in exports to China registered a sharp drop, falling from 129% in 1973 to 29% in 1974.

-24. The percentage changes quoted here refer to changes in the dollar value of NATO country exports.
-They do not, therefore, measure the increase in the real value of such exports following an increase in their unit value.
+The percentage changes quoted here refer to changes 24.
+They do not, in the dollar value of NATO country exports. therefore, measure the increase in the real value of such exports following an increase in their unit value.
 The sharp fluctuations in Soviet purchases of agricultural produce during 1973 and 1974 have undoubtedly influenced the make-up by broad categories of Soviet imports.
-This being so, an evaluation of the increase in the unit value of sales to the Soviet Union by NATO countries as a whole can only be significant if the special case of North American agricultural sales (which make up the bulk of Allied country agricultural supplies) is When this is done, the rate of growth of NATO disregarded. country exports to the Soviet Union in 1974 then becomes 43% in value terms which is practically the same as the growth rate of sales by those same countries to Eastern Europe (41%).
+This being so, an evaluation of the increase in the unit value of sales to the Soviet Union by NATO countries as a whole can only be significant if the special case of North American agricultural sales (which make up the bulk of Allied country agricultural supplies) is disregarded.
+When this is done, the rate of growth of NATO country exports to the Soviet Union in 1974 then becomes 43% in value terms which is practically the same as the growth rate of sales by those same countries to Eastern Europe (41%).
 It can therefore be concluded that inflation has added 20% to 25% of the unit value of exports by the industrialized Allied countries(1) and that therefore the growth in the volume of sales has been about 15% to 20%.
 Over the period, moreover, the fluctuations of the dollar, vis-à-vis NATO Europe currencies, played only a minor rôle in the rise of the dollar value of trade.